$E_\infty$-cells and general linear groups of infinite fields: Applications to homological stability

-Suppose for a contradiction that $H_{n,d}(\gR')$ is nonzero, with $n>1$ and $\tfrac{d-1}{n-1} < \tfrac{4}{3}$; without loss of generality we may suppose that $d$ is minimal with this property.
+Suppose for a contradiction that $H_{n,d}(\gR')$ is nonzero, with $n>1$ and $\tfrac{d-1}{n-1} < \tfrac{4}{3}$, contributing to the zeroeth column; without loss of generality we may suppose that $d$ is minimal with this property.
 As $n>1$ this cannot survive the spectral sequence, so must be the target of a nontrivial $d^r$-differential starting at

 The tridegrees of the $x_\alpha$ ensure that the right-hand factor can be non-trivial only if $r \geq 2$, $d'' \geq r$, and $d''-1 \geq \tfrac{4}{3} n''$.
 Now

 so

 and $d' < d$ as $d'' \geq r \geq 2$.
 Under these conditions the left-hand factor vanishes, as we supposed that $d$ was minimal; this is a contradiction. \end{proof}